12 guys, 20 sponsors each, $30 per month

-For those less fortunate, orphans labeled mentally disabled, their future is miserable.
-At 18 they are uprooted from the only home they have ever known, the orphanage, and sent to live in a psychological "internat" (government run institution) or an old-age home for the rest of their lives.
-They have no rights, no formal education and no understanding of life outside the orphanage.
-Desperate for freedom and longing to be loved, instead they are isolated from society.
+Orphans in Ukraine labeled mentally disabled become isolated, their future is miserable, because at 18 they are uprooted from the only home they have ever known, the orphanage, and sent to live in psychological government run institutions or old-age homes for the rest of their lives.
+They have no rights, no formal education and no understanding of life outside the isolating walls of the institution.
+Desperate for freedom they long to be loved.

 Why?
 What is Stephen's Home?

-We want to propose hope to those without.
+We want to bring purpose and hope to those without.

 Bringing them into community; living, loving and caring for them, as Christ loves through us.